Teaching Pittsburgh Comedy for over 10 years!

 8 weeks

-Prerequisites: Improv 101 or approval of submitted prerequisite exemption form.
+Prerequisites: Improv 101, 102 (103 recommended); or approval of submitted prerequisite exception form.

 8 weeks